oracle/cloudtestdrive/AppDev/oke-rancher/mon.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/select-workload.PNG)

-2. Leave 2 tabs open:
+2. Leave 2 menu's open:
 1. Pods
 2. WorkLoads Metrics

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/open-tabs.PNG)

 2. You can scale out easily, some pods, by click on the "+" button above:

+After clicking the + to scale nothing will happen for a while.
+It will increase the pods, but it is not instant.
+It will take some time for the pod to come online, and it will be displayed as "Unavailable".
+The pod is currently initializing, after a few seconds it should finish, and become available.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/deployment-increase-pods.PNG)